 Mirchi bajji is a delightful evening snack that goes so well with tea.
 I had it for the first time on the streets of Hyderabad and fell in love with it.
-My mil who does not eat street food shared this recipe with me which the entire family enjoys.
+The recipe I have shared is given to me by my mother-in-law.
+I found it a nice change as compared to the regular potato filling.
 With a tangy sesame seed filling, this is delicious and very filling.
-It is simple to make as well and goes beautifully with the current monsoon season.
+It is simple to make as well and goes beautifully in the rains with tea.

 For the stuffing: